 - New Zealand Ministry of Health https://www.health.govt.nz/our-work/diseases-and-conditions/covid-19-novel-coronavirus/covid-19-vaccines/covid-19-vaccine-safety-and-approval

-Other COVID-19 vaccines may be assessed by authorities in Australia and New Zealand, subject to government agreements with vaccine suppliers.
+Other COVID-19 vaccines may become available once they are assessed by authorities in Australia and New Zealand, subject to government agreements with vaccine suppliers.

 Allergic reactions to COVID-19 vaccines

 With new vaccines it is critical to evaluate the safety after the vaccine has been licensed.
 Post-licensure information on the safety of mRNA vaccines have demonstrated higher rates of severe allergic reactions (anaphylaxis) than expected.
 However, rates are extremely low, with less than ten cases of anaphylaxis reported per million doses of the Pfizer COVID-19 vaccine.

 Polyethylene Glycol (PEG), also known as macrogol, is an ingredient in mRNA vaccines: